Official websites use .gov

 In the upper-division baccalaureate degree category, 3 semester hours in fire investigation.

 Future students: The Fire Investigation curriculum is changing.
-Please review the (revised) course prerequisites on this page to make sure that you are qualified to apply for this course.
+Please review the (revised) course prerequisites and student selection criteria on this page to make sure that you are qualified to apply for this course.

-This 6-day (plus 2 weeks pre-arrival work) course is an intense, interactive and realistic experience providing students with case development, case review, and the knowledge and skills to prepare to testify as an expert.
+This course is not designed for new investigators, or those with limited exposure to court systems.
+This 6-day (plus 2 weeks pre-arrival work) course is an intense, interactive and realistic experience providing students with case development, case review, and the knowledge and skills to refine and expand their ability to testify as an expert.

 This course is offered in a blended format; students are assigned a cold case file and other activities 2 weeks prior to arrival with corresponding course work.
 A laptop or tablet is required, and copies of National Fire Protection Association (NFPA) 921, Guide for Fire and Explosion Investigations (2021) and NFPA 1033, Standard for Professional Qualifications for Fire Investigator are required to attend this course.